Thought Leadership Content That Positions Your SaaS as Category Leader

 What Should You Implement This Week?

-This week: Identify your contrarian take on your category.
-What's the sacred cow everybody believes that's actually wrong?
-Why?
-Can you back it with data or deep experience?
+This week: Identify your contrarian take on your category, since contrarian content generates 2.5x more engagement than confirmatory content, per HubSpot's 2024 research.
+What's the sacred cow everybody believes that's actually wrong, and can you back it with data?

 Next: Plan your original research.
 What would your market pay for?
 What trends concern your best customers?
 Design 20-question survey targeting 500-1,000 people.